yale-cpsc-419-templates/pset-1-template/README.md

 To get started, you must follow the steps below to successfully set up you group and download the template files.

 1. Register your biweekly pset group on Canvas.
-    * You can do this by going to People -> Groups and joining a group named "Biweekly Assignment Group #" ([guide](https://guides.instructure.com/m/4212/l/64913-how-do-i-join-a-group-as-a-student)).
+    * You can do this by going to People -> Groups and joining a group named "Pset Partnership #" ([guide](https://guides.instructure.com/m/4212/l/64913-how-do-i-join-a-group-as-a-student)).
         * Make sure that both you and your partner are in the same group!
         * **Even if you work alone, sign up to a group.**
     * This step links your group to the canvas assignment.